-Joe also worked for one of Korea’s largest construction/development companies, POSCO E&C (one of Subsidiaries of POSCO Group) where his roles were managing, contracting, negotiating and divesting of commercial properties.
+Joe also worked for one of Korea’s largest construction/development companies, POSCO E&C (a subsidiary of the POSCO Group) where his roles were managing, contracting, negotiating and divesting of commercial properties.

-Since moving to Australia in 2006, Joe has worked as an investment consultant for a leading property investment company and founded, APICO, an international investment and trade consulting company.
+Since moving to Australia in 2006, Joe has worked as an investment consultant for a leading property investment company and founded an international investment and trade consulting company.

 Joe’s recent work has included facilitating investments into Australian property, resources and renewable energy projects primarily from Korean investors.
 He also assisted Australian companies enter the Korean market and Korean companies enter the Australian market.
 Joe has also published a book in Korea on the Australian Property market.

-He has a Master of Engineering degree from the Seoul National University of Technology in Korea.
+He lectures in Property Investment at the University of Western Sydney and is doing his PhD on Asia-Pacific Property funds in mixed asset portfolios.
 Also he is a Certified Investment Advisor for shares, bonds, futures and options in Korea and a Registered Land Agent/Auctioneer (SA) and Building Supervisor (SA) in Australia.

 Mr Chris Chong, Associate